 Physical accessibility.
 While at the Trotter Multicultural Center, the Center will only be accessible by stairs.
 We apologize for any inconvenience that this may cause and encourage people to contact us with questions and concerns regarding physical accessibility to the 3rd-floor of the building.
 The 1st-floor is wheelchair accessible, as is the Recreation Room on the ground floor from the parking lot.

 Hours.
-The building will be open throughout the Spring and Summer terms, Monday-Friday from 9am-5pm and will resume its regular hours during the Fall and Winter semesters, Sunday-Thursday from 9am-10pm and Friday-Saturday from 9am-12am.
+The building will be open during the Fall and Winter semesters, Sunday-Thursday from 9am-10pm and Friday-Saturday from 9am-12am.
 Spectrum Center will be closed on Monday, December 24, 2018, and will reopen with regular hours on January 2, 2019.

 Space.
 Spectrum Center will be housed alongside Trotter Multicultural Center (1st-floor), Multi-Ethnic Student Affairs (2nd-floor), and Student Life Intercultural Development Inventory (3rd-floor).
 There is a conference room within Spectrum Center's space on the 3rd-floor that is reservable by all units in the building.
 The 1st-floor features a reflection room accessible to students for meditation, yoga, and quiet reflection (see front-desk for a key).
 The ground-floor Recreation Room is reservable by our units and student organizations for programs and events.

 Restrooms.
 There are two restrooms per floor and only one on the 3rd-floor.
 Gender inclusive restrooms and accessible restrooms are located on the 1st-floor.
 There is no hot water in restrooms on the 2nd-floor and ground-floor.
 The 2nd-floor and 3rd-floor restrooms are single stalls and not gender specified.
 Men's and Women's accessible restrooms are located on the ground floor.